-Three grenade explosions in Assam's Dibrugarh, Charaideo districts
+Four explosions rock Assam, no casualty reported; Ulfa hand suspected

-Guwahati, Jan 26: Three grenade explosions in Upper Assam districts of Dibrugarh and Charaideo took place within 30 minutes time span on Sunday.
-The first explosion was reported at a shop near NH 37 at Graham Bazaar while the second explosion took place near a Gurudwara.
+Guwahati, Jan 26: Four grenade explosions in Upper Assam districts of Dibrugarh and Charaideo took place on Sunday.
+All four blasts occured in a span of 10 minutes - between 8.15 and 8.25 am, a police officer said.
+The first blast was reported outside a shop at Teokghat in Sonari police station area of Charaideo district.

+Three explosions followed soon after in Dibrugarh district - two at Graham Bazar and AT Road, beside a gurudwara, and another at the oil town of Duliajan Tiniali, just 100 metres from the local police station, Additional Superintendent of Police (ASP) Padmanabh Barua told PTI.

 Under barrel grenade launcher, huge cache of arms recovered near Myanmar border